TheSai9/TTS-Meme-Video-Generator/README.md

 *   **Intelligent Analysis (AI Mode):** Uses Gemini Vision to understand meme layouts, panel ordering, and text content.
 *   **Narrated Audio (AI Mode):** Converts embedded text into spoken audio with comedic timing using Gemini TTS.
 *   **Manual Mode (Open Source / Offline):** Fully functional offline editor that allows manual creation of visual reveals without requiring an API key.
-Note: Manual mode produces silent videos.
+Uses Browser TTS for preview and fetches free TTS audio during export.
+*   **Smart Timing:** Automatically calculates reveal duration based on text length and reading speed.
 *   **Visual Reveals:** Automatically creates a progressive reveal effect (blur to clear) synchronized with the audio or custom timing.
+*   **High Quality Export:** Exported videos match the native resolution of the uploaded meme image.
 *   **Editor:**
     *   **Reorder Segments:** Drag and drop (or click up/down) to change the order of narration.
     *   **Adjust Crop:** Manually fine-tune the bounding box for each reveal by dragging the box on the canvas or using sliders.
-    *   **Duration Control:** Customize how long each reveal lasts.
+    *   **Auto Scan:** When adding or editing segments manually, automatically scans the selected area for text.
 *   **Video Export:** Generates a downloadable `.webm` video file ready for sharing.

 ## Setup